 Why settle for just one Caribbean paradise when you could have two, three, four, or more packed into the same vacation?
-From the nutmeg plantations of Grenada to the pink-tinged beaches of Bermuda, this whole sun-splashed region will be your oyster when you snag your own set of sails.
+From the nutmeg farms of Grenada to the pink-tinged beaches of Bermuda, this whole sun-splashed region will be your oyster when you snag your own set of sails.
 This guide has information on what to expect, some of the hottest destinations, and tips on what sort of globetrotters will feel right at home on the open waves…

 Different types of Caribbean boat charters explained